 Even with research, some physicians found it difficult to define the main benefits or challenges of a precision medical treatment plan.
 Verbatim reports emphasized the uncertainty around this topic, “too early to tell” stated one Primary Care Physician from South Carolina with 25 years in practice.

 Improved patient outcomes, fewer side effects, and an influx of new drug and treatment options were cited as potential benefits, as were higher reimbursement rates.
 Respondents agreed that the push for a personalized approach would ultimately benefit patients.
 At the same time, physicians had a number of concerns about the program, namely questioning if their patients would be able to afford the costs.

 When asked who would benefit from the increased use of precision medicine, an overwhelming 86% of respondents agreed that both the physician and the patient would see improvement.
-One physician commented that precision medicine would make it “more satisfying to pick a correct intervention for the patient from the doctor’s perspective.
-For the patient, it will be less frustration,” –Allergist, MD, 5 years in practice.
+One allergist from Maryland with five years in practice commented that precision medicine would make it “more satisfying to pick a correct intervention for the patient from the doctor’s perspective.
+For the patient, it will be less frustration.”
 For some, precision medical care could alleviate a lot of the trial and error of finding the correct medication or treatment that can be so time consuming for physicians and patients alike.

 Are you an HCP with experience and insight on these and other issues?
 Join our Crowd and contribute to our research!

 We’d love to show you how physician answers are collected quickly, exceed traditional market research standards, and provide actionable insights.

 Our sales team is standing by to help you customize the right program for your business.